MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

     }
 ```
 where the returned value is an array of the measurement results.
-Note that the [`ApplyToEach`](xref:microsoft.quantum.canon.applytoeach) operation is in the `Microsoft.Quantum.Canon` namespace, requiring another `open` statement with the others.
+Note that the [`ApplyToEach`](xref:microsoft.quantum.canon.applytoeach) operation is in the [`Microsoft.Quantum.Canon` namespace](xref:microsoft.quantum.canon), requiring another `open` statement with the others.

-If we move the `@EntryPoint()` to precede this new operation (note there can only be one such line in a file), attempting to run it with simply `dotnet run` results in a helpful error message.
+If we move the `@EntryPoint()` attribute to precede this new operation (note there can only be one such line in a file), attempting to run it with simply `dotnet run` results in a helpful error message.
 This message indicates what additional command line options are required, and how to express them.

 The general format for the command line is actually `dotnet run [options]`, and operation arguments are provided there.